greg-katsios/capstone/resources/mcp_demo/EXERCISES.md

 3. How do their values (fairness, trust) compare?
 4. Did their responses match their personality?
 How?

-### Deliverable

-Screenshot of successfully calling all 4 tools.

 ---

 ## Exercise 2: Trust Game Experiment (45 minutes)